YangletLiu/TensorLet_in_C_C_PlusPlus/Tensor_Armadillo/README.md

 </details>

 <details>
 <summary> Instructions </summary>

-We recommend users use TensorLet on Ubuntu and you can refer to the installation instructions in Installation folder.
+We recommend users use TensorLet on Ubuntu and you can refer to the installation instructions in TensorLet_Installation folder.

 You need to add them to specific paths according to your CMakeLists.txt file.
-For example, you can link MKL in  CMakeLists.txt file,
+For example, you can link MKL in  CMakeLists.txt file like:

-"include_directories(/opt/intel/mkl/include)
+	include_directories(/opt/intel/mkl/include)
 	link_directories(/opt/intel/mkl/lib/intel64)
-link_libraries(libmkl_core.a libmkl_blas95_ilp64.a libmkl_rt.so)"
+	link_libraries(libmkl_core.a libmkl_blas95_ilp64.a libmkl_rt.so)

 <!--
-3. cmake version 3.12 or greater: https://cmake.org/

 4. Fastest Fourier Transform in the West (FFTW): http://www.fftw.org/
 -->
 [//]: # (This may be the most platform independent comment)